-- If you are not sure about the solution strength, put a dab on your finger and taste it with the tip of your tongue.
-It should be no saltier than a potato chip.
+- Do not make the solution too salty, as that can be irritating to the piercing and to the skin.
+To test it, put a dab on your finger and taste it with the tip of your tongue; it should be no saltier than a potato chip.

 - Do not do a sea salt soak more than twice a day.

 - Do not play with your piercing.
 This increases the likelihood of bacteria getting introduced into the area, which could lead to infection.

 - Do not wear tight clothing around the piercing.
 If you have a navel piercing and need to wear tights or stockings, temporarily cover the piercing with a breathable bandage.

 - Do not think swimming in the ocean is the same as a salt soak.
 Even though the sea is salty, it can still harbor bacteria that may infect your piercing.